What You Need to Know Before Hiring a Tax Representative

 Call me, Mark McBride, and ask me what I think of your case.
 You'll get my candid opinion as to the merits of your case and my

 recommendation as to how you should proceed.
-With My thirty (30) years of legal and accounting experience, you can be sure that i'll have some opinions about your case.
+With my forty (40) years of legal and accounting experience, you can be sure that I'll have some opinions about your case.

 Compare.
 Then decide.